 How to Build an Emergency Fund

-Once you have determined how much money you need in your emergency fund, you’ll be able to set a savings goal.
+Once you have determined how much money your emergency fund needs, you can set a savings goal.

-Setting aside the desired amount of money to reach your goal might not always be feasible.
+Setting aside the desired money to reach your goal might not always be feasible.

-Save as much as you can without defaulting on any current bills or loans.
+Save as much as possible without defaulting on current bills or loans.

-Once you determine how much you can save per month and the type of account you are going to use, look into direct deposit options.
+Once you determine how much you can save per month and the type of account you will use, look into direct deposit options.

-This might be your best option since the money will be automatically deposited into a separate account and you don’t even “miss” it from your regular banking account.
+This is often a great option because the money will be deposited automatically into a separate account, and you don't even "miss" it from your regular banking account.

-If this is not an option, look to see if you can set up reoccurring transfers from your main banking account to your emergency fund.
+If this is not an option, see if you can set up recurring transfers from your main banking account to your emergency fund.

 - Tax refund — Deposit your tax refund directly to your emergency fund account.
 You won't even miss out on this money since it's almost like you never had the money in the first place.

-- Save your change — Keep a large jar in a convenient place that you walk by on a daily basis.
+- Save your change — Keep a large jar in a convenient place you walk by daily.
 Deposit any change you have at the end of the day and watch the jar fill up.
-Once the jar is full, deposit that money into your account and start over again.
+Once the pot is full, deposit that money into your account and start over again.

 - Cut expenses — A daily Starbucks habit or an HBO subscription might not seem like a big deal, but over time, this money could be better spent, or in this case, saved.
-For example, if you start your morning with a $5 latte, that adds up to $1,825 per year!
-Consider replacing that $5 coffee with a $1 coffee from the corner bodega, and you’ll be able to deposit an extra $1,500 a year into your emergency fund.
+For example, starting your morning with a $5 latte adds up to $1,825 yearly!
+Consider replacing that $5 coffee with a $1 coffee from the corner bodega, and you can deposit an extra $1,500 a year into your emergency fund.

-Once you’ve reached your goal and have a comfortable amount of money in your emergency fund, it’s a good idea to have an additional savings account for more enjoyable things, like vacations, a special night out or a new car.
+Once you've reached your goal and have a comfortable amount of money in your emergency fund, having an additional savings account for more enjoyable things, like vacations, a special night out, or a new car, is a good idea.